oxcened/my-order/README.md

 1. Setup environment

-   The same steps as in the third step of [Run on your machine](#run-on-your-machine) apply, except the app will use `.env.production` this time.
+   The same as the third step of [Run on your machine](#run-on-your-machine) applies, except the app will use `.env.production` this time.
 Learn more [here](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/).

 1. Build the app
     ```